Sparklydust/MyworkoutGOServerSide/README.md

 and follow the instructions to install it.

-2. Configure your PostgresSQL data base.
+2. Configure your PostgresSQL data base to run MyworkoutGOServerSide.

 In your Terminal, type the following to create a database.